makrai/notes/virtanen1912-finnish-bert.md

   * determine the number of word pieces and unknown pieces per basic token
     * English, both BERT and M-BERT generate less than 1.2 WordPieces per token
       * model will represent the great majority of words as a single piece
-    * Finnish, this ratio is nearly 2 for M-BERT.
-While
+    * Finnish, this ratio is nearly 2 for M-BERT
       * some of this difference is explained by the morphological complexity
-      * also reflects that only a small part of the M-BERT vocabulary is dedicated to Finnish: using the language-specific FinBERT vocabularies, this ratio remains notably lower even though the size of these vocabularies is only half of the M-BERT vocabularies
+      * also reflects that only a small part of the M-BERT vocabulary is dedicated to Finnish:
+        * using the language-specific FinBERT vocabularies, this ratio remains notably lower even though the size of these vocabularies is only half of the M-BERT vocabularies

 # 4 Evaluation